derek-zhou/airss/README.md

 * Loading feeds will be slower.
 Once loaded everything is as fast as before
 * If I turn evil I could invade your privacy or sabotage the feed content
+* On the bright side, the feed owners will not know your IP or browser fingerprint so you remain completely anonymous

-[roastidio.us](https://roastidio.us) is a free commenting service open to everyone, and is written and operated by the me.
+[Roastidio.us](https://roastidio.us) is a free commenting service open to everyone, and is written and operated by the me.
 The cookie will keep you logged in for up to 30 days.
-If you suddently see feed loading failures en mass, the most likely culprit is a expired cookie.
+If you suddenly see feed loading failures en mass, the most likely culprit is an expired cookie.

+By the way, I am accumulating interesting feeds to build a search engine specifically design for feeds.
+Any feed you load via [roastidio.us](https://roastidio.us) will be indexed.
+When and who load the feeds are not recorded to respect your privacy.
+You are welcomed to try the search engine right now: [Roastidio.us Search](https://roastidio.us/search)

 ## Airtable

 The folks at Airtable are nice enough to provide anyone free accounts.
 With Airtable you can share feeds and news between multiple devices that you control, such as your computer + your phone etc., so you can read your news anywhere.
 There is some setup involved because airtables cannot be setup through API.
-You will need to setup a dedicated base for AirSS, and 2 tables under the base.
+You will need to setup a dedicated base for Airss, and 2 tables under the base.
 The easiest way is to just copy this blank template: [airss template](https://airtable.com/shrFm410wa0iyoKpq) into your workspace.

 Then you generate a API key through your account profile, and take a note of the base ID from `help` -> `API documentation` in this base.
 Put them in the config page of airss, then you are done.

 Airtable's free tier can store upto 1200 records in a base.
 Each feed is a record, and each news item is a record too.
 If you subscribe to a lot of feeds, you may have to limit history depth to stay in the bound.
 Alternatively, you can hop onto airtable to delete old items manually.

-Please also keep in mind that AirSS does not do a robust two-way data syncing or resolve conflicts. you may see some items missing or double-fetched on some of your devices.
+Please also keep in mind that Airss does not do a robust two-way data syncing or resolve conflicts. you may see some items missing or double-fetched on some of your devices.

 ## Disclaimer

 The software shall be consider beta quality right now.
 Use it at your own risk.

-Do not use AirSS with Airtable on a device that you do not control; AirSS stores the API key in the local storage unencrypted.
+Do not use Airss with Airtable on a device that you do not control; Airss stores the API key in the local storage unencrypted.
 A local super user could steal it.